swilgosz/hanamimastery/data/episodes/17-inline-documentation-with-yard.md

 Now having covered why it can be beneficial to add some of the inline docs to your code, I'd love to tell you about the possible concrete solution.

-There are several common formats of inline documentation in your code, and what I found the most resonating with me, is [YARD doc](https://rubydoc.info/gems/yard/file/docs/GettingStarted.md), which is a tool designed for Ruby.
+There are several common formats of inline documentation to be applied to your code, but what I've found resonating with me the most, is [YARD doc](https://rubydoc.info/gems/yard/file/docs/GettingStarted.md), which is a great tool designed for Ruby.

 ![YARD home page](/images/episodes/17/yard-homepage.png)